 When it comes to trailers in general, the total amount of weight in and outside of your trailer plays a major role in determining which hitch you’ll be able to use.

 Usually, the manufacturer of the fifth wheel hitch option in question will supply you with the overall max weight that your trailer hitch is rated for.
 You can find this information by looking at the packaging that the hitch comes in.

 Fifth wheel hitches come in many different configurations and styles, not all of them are easy to remove from your truck bed after use.
 In order to make sure you’re still able to use your truck bed, consider going with a gooseneck hitch setup.

-A gooseneck hitch setup will allow you to easily remove the hitch anytime you’re done with it to regain access to your truck bed.
-This type of hitch setup uses only an under-mount system that comes with a ball hitch that is attached by way of your truck bed.
+Gooseneck hitches will allow you to easily remove the hitch anytime you’re done with it to regain access to your truck bed.
+This type of hitch setup uses only an under-mount system that comes with a ball hitches that is attached by way of your truck bed.

 It’s the most convenient setup especially if you know that you’re going to be using your truck bed later.
 When it comes to a standard fifth wheel hitch configuration, they require you to disassemble them completely before regaining access to your truck bed.
 This can be a hassle for some however it’s really not that big of a deal if you don’t plan on utilizing your truck bed often.

 Now that we’ve gone over the most important factors that you need to consider before deciding on which fifth wheel hitch is right for you, it’s time to look at all of the various hitch types and mounting style options that you’ll find on the market when you begin your search.